joddyhartono/RAiso/README.md

 # RAiso
-Pattern Software Design final project using C# with Domain-Driven Design approach.
+Pattern Software Design final project using .NET and C# with Domain-Driven Design approach.